altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~Around him people were examining the car crashes~ ~But there were others: roaming groups descending on the unsuspecting.
-It wasn't with guns, or knives or sticks - but words and pictures~ *Kent looked around himself*
+It wasn't with guns, or knives or sticks - but words and pictures~ *He pushed the bed down the street*
+~It wasn't just one group absorbing another, but multiple each clawing for control of the people of the others.
+Together it was a chaos~
+*Kent looked around himself*
 ~He was at an intersection touching the park~
 'K::Okay Kent, where to?'
 ~He kept an eye out for anyone, any group, approaching him~ 'K::Where did Felix come from, Where did you first see him' ~He remembered seeing Felix walking in the park~
+~It was a guess, but...~
-*Kent turned left*
+'K::If Felix (and who he was) with was making a bee-line' *Kent turned left*
-~It was a guess, but if Felix and who he was with was making a bee-line~ 'K::Eh, close enough - he can tell me different when he wakes up' *Kent looked down at Felix*
+'K::Eh, close enough - he can tell me different when he wakes up' *Kent looked down at Felix*
 ~He was not moving~